programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

             method='ward', metric='euclidean')
 ```

-This takes **about 4 minutes**, but it *is* RAM-intensive and so on Google Colab you may need to subsample the data set down to about 50% or 20k records (code to do this can be found in the [notebook provided](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb)).
-Notice how we’re dynamically pulling the dimensions out of the `projected` data frame: this means that if you change the target number of dimensions during the manifold learning stage from 4 to some other number the clustering code requires no changes.
+This takes **about 4 minutes**, but it *is* RAM-intensive and so on Google Colab you may need to subsample the data set down to about 50% of the corpus (code to do this can be found in the [notebook provided](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb)).
+Notice how we’re dynamically pulling the dimensions out of the `projected` data frame: this means that if you change the target number of dimensions during the manifold learning stage from to some other number the clustering code requires no changes.

 `Z` is effectively a ‘tree’ that can be cut at any level and, intuitively, in Figure 4 it is easy to trace the differences observed in Figure 3 (above) in a more subtle way: at the top level the strongest difference remains the Social/Natural Sciences division, but in principle Biology and Physics are, from an embedding standpoint, *more* dissimilar than Economics and Social Science, and there is also a strong suggestion of some large splits just beneath this level.
 The number of observations in each of the clusters at the bottom of Figure 4 is given in parentheses; a number without parentheses would mean an original observation index.